ianderrington/genai/docs/Managenai/explorations_blog.md

 Here is how it would happen.
 An mkdocs plugin is built.
 This Plugin would:
 1. Look for admonitions elements in markdown files
-1. For admonition elements that have extra input that is known as 'share-name'
+2. For admonition elements that have extra input that is known as 'share-name'
-1. For these components, the full admonition block is extracted (with 'share-name' removed) and copied into to a temporary markdown file.
-This markdown file is added to the 'to process' list for markdowns to be rendered.
+3. For these components, the full admonition block is extracted (with 'share-name' removed) and copied into to a temporary markdown file of the same name.
+This markdown file is added to the 'to process' list for markdowns to be rendered...
+4. The extracted markdown is not rendered in the full mkdocs template with menus and what not, just as a mkdocs html.
+It is rendered individually so that it can be embededed into the iframe. (or some variant).
+This rendered html, will also have a link back to the original document, to allow easier tracking.
+This html will also have meta-tags allowing for link unfurling.
+The html admonition will not render the title of the admonition, just the elements.
+5. In the original document, document, a 'share' button is given, that points to the extracted URL.
+The admonition retains the title.
+It will embed an iframe pointing to the compiled html of the extracted markdown.